 Nominations: How do we make the final decision on who will be on the Squad?

 Advisors should be mindful of the students nominated and may need to reconsider students who may not be a good fit.
 This includes individuals exhibiting bullying behavior, those with current or past suicidal ideation, or students with a history of suicide attempts.
 It is crucial to treat each nomination as an individual case.
 For instance, a student who struggled with suicidal thoughts in the past could be a valuable addition if they have received the necessary counseling.
 Advisors are encouraged to hold an additional meeting with students who have faced challenges in the past, involving their parents and potentially obtaining a note from a therapist confirming their current mental well-being.
-Furthermore, advisors should not only consider who received the most votes but should ensure that all student groups and demographics are appropriately represented.
+Furthermore, Advisors should not only consider who received the most votes but should ensure that all student groups and demographics (consider students from all hobbies, genders, sexual orientations, cultures, etc.) are appropriately represented.

 Related Articles